 6. The Old Guard

-‘the Old Guard’ is a 2020 American superhero film, released on Netflix, for the global audience to enjoy.
+‘The Old Guard’ is a 2020 American superhero film, released on Netflix, for the global audience to enjoy.
 Charlize Theron, in the lead role of Andy, is a millennia old immortal who also leads a group of mercenaries with an unexplained inability to die.
 However, their vulnerability is suddenly exposed to the evil forces of humanity, and that’s what the movie is all about.

 What makes this movie unique is that despite being mainstream, it benefits both from its intelligence, in terms of overall execution, and proud inclusivity.
 The movies is not only blessed with a woman of color in the director’s chair; but also has both The lead and co-lead as women.
 Furthermore, the muscular co-lead role has a Black actress with promising elements put in place for her presence in even future instalments.
 And, an unexpected shot of queer-positive representation acts as the icing on the cake.